kamilb880/gxemu_custom_configs/README.md

 # GXemu Custom Configs

-Custom PS2 emulator configuration files for use with **GXemu** on PlayStation 3.
+Custom PS2 emulator configuration files for use with **GXemu** on PlayStation 3 (CECHC/E models).

-Each file is named after the game's PS2 serial ID (e.g. `SLUS_213.48`) and contains tuned emulation parameters to improve compatibility and performance.
+Each file is named after the game's PS2 serial ID (e.g. `SLUS_213.76`) and contains tuned emulation parameters to improve compatibility and performance.

 All configs in this repository have been **tested and verified**.
 For compatibility details, refer to wiki's table:
 [PS2 GXemu Emulator Compatibility List](https://www.psdevwiki.com/ps3/PS2_GXemu_Emulator_Compatibility_List)

-**Remember to use Evilnat's CFW 4.92.2 or higher for external configs to be loaded!**
+**Keep in mind to use Evilnat's CFW 4.92.2 or higher for external configs to be loaded!**

 ## How to use

-1. Copy the config files to your PS3 at:
+1. Copy config files to your PS3's hard drive under:
    ```
    /hdd0/vm/gx/
    ```
-2. Launch selected PS2 game — modified GXemu will automatically pick the matching config file.
+2. Launch selected PS2 game — modified GXemu will automatically apply matching config file.

 ## Game List